Skip to content

 Buying options:

-This helps you create smooth and precise flared ends on copper tubing to help refrigerant flow properly in an HVAC system.
+This helps you create smooth and precise flared ends on copper tubing, allowing refrigerant to flow properly in an HVAC system.

 Buying options: